DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 For example, launch the auto-generation of DLCs input files:

 ```
-g-000 $ cd path/to/HAWC2/model # folder where the hawc2 model is located
+# folder where the HAWC2 model is located
+g-000 $ cd /mnt/mimer/hawc2sim/demo/AA0001
+# assuming myturbine.py is copy of dlctemplate.py and is placed one level up
-g-000 $ python dlctemplate.py --prep
+g-000 $ python ../myturbine.py --prep
 ```

 Or start an interactive IPython shell: